cclagodna/MTG-Proxy-Generator/README.md

 - Allow printing of cards through the program
 - Allow downloading of token cards
 - Allow downloading of specific card art, instead of the first result
+- Create simple mana symbols to replace text in brackets, such as: {R}{3}